Can Facebook Live Be Broadcast Privately?

 Browser

 Broadcasting using your browser is similar.
 Go to your preferred browser and go to Facebook.com.
-Once you’ve logged in, you’ll see “What’s on your mind, [your name]?” at the top of the page.
+Once logged in, you’ll see “What’s on your mind, [your name]?” at the top of the page.

 In the left part of the screen, you’ll see Share to Your Timeline and Public.
 Here, you’ll be able to select your broadcast privacy options.